-- Click New Action to create a 'Send email' action that sends an email to the desired recipient(s).
-For details, see Send Email (on page 263). - In this example, this action is named Email a Sensor Report. - If intended, you can customize the email messages in this action. - 2.
-Click New Action to create a 'Send sensor report' action that includes the 'Email a Sensor Report' action as its destination action.
-For details, see Send Sensor Report (on page 264). - In this example, this action is named Send Temperature Sensor Readings. - You can specify more than one temperature sensor as needed in this action. - 3.
-Click New Scheduled Action to create a timer for performing the 'Send Temperature Sensor Readings' action hourly.
-For details, see Scheduling an Action (on page 273). - In this example, the timer is named Hourly Temperature Sensor Reports. - To perform the specified action at 12:30 pm, 01:30 pm, 02:30 pm, and so on, select Hourly, and set the Minute to 30.
+- Click New Action an email to the desired recipient(s).
+For details, see Send Email (on page 260). - In this example, this action is named Email a Sensor Report. - If intended, you can customize the email messages in this action. - Click New Action to create a 'Send sensor report' action that includes the 'Email a Sensor Report' action as its destination action.
+For details, see Send Sensor Report (on page 261). - In this example, this action is named Send Temperature Sensor Readings. - You can specify more than one temperature sensor as needed in this action. - Click New Scheduled Action to create a timer for performing the 'Send Temperature Sensor Readings' action hourly.
+For details, see Scheduling an Action (on page 270). - In this example, the timer is named Hourly Temperature Sensor Reports. - To perform the specified action at 12:30 pm, 01:30 pm, 02:30 pm, and so on, select Hourly, and set the Minute to 30.